devSharma31/habit-heatmap-azure/README.md

 - Habit data persisted in the browser via **`localStorage`**
 - Export to **PNG** (via `html2canvas`) and **CSV**
 - A minimal **Azure HTTP Function** that saves/loads JSON snapshots to **Blob Storage**

-It matches this CV line:

-> *“Created a GitHub-style habit grid in vanilla JS with localStorage so users can track habits and streaks visually.
-Added PNG/CSV export and a ‘Back up’ flow via Azure Function → Blob, giving save/restore without running a full backend.”*

 ---